 The Every Student Succeeds Act (ESSA) is the federal K-12 education law of the United States.

-The Department places a high priority on posting documents on its website that meet the accessibility standards established by Section 508.
+The Department places a high priority on posting documents that meet the accessibility standards established by Section 508.